Our Governing Body

 Terms of Reference:

-• Elect Chair (if delegated by full Governing Body).
+• Elect Chair

-• Consider any appeal against a decision made under the personnel procedures adopted by the Governing Body.
+• Consider any appeal against a decision made under the HR policies adopted by the Governing Board.

-• Consider any appeal against a decision made by the First/Pay Review Committee during the annual review of teachers’ salaries.
+• Consider any appeal against a decision made by the First/Pay Review Committee during the annual review of teachers’ salaries

 MEETINGS: as and when required.